microlinkhq/www/src/pages/docs/api/basics/error-codes.md

 **Solution**

-Ensure the URL provided reaches the destination URL in less than 10 hops.
+Ensure the [url](/docs/api/parameters/url) provided reaches the destination URL in less than 10 hops.

 ## EPRO